intel-mpx/intel-mpx.github.io/pages/pages-root-folder/index.md

 [^pointervsobject]: In terms of created metadata, trip-wire approaches create "shadow memory" metadata for the whole available program memory, pointer-based approaches create bounds metadata per each pointer, and object-based approaches create bounds metadata per each object.
 [^clang]: Interestingly, there seem to be no plans to port Intel MPX to Clang/LLVM; a discussion (started by us) can be found in the [LLVM mailing list](http://lists.llvm.org/pipermail/llvm-dev/2016-January/094620.html).
 [^multi]: Surprisingly, Phoenix and PARSEC multithreaded programs experienced no MPX-related issues; we believe it was a matter of luck.
+[^cets]: The SoftBound prototype we tested is based on the CETS+SoftBound version described in the paper ["CETS: Compiler-Enforced Temporal Safety for C" by Nagarakatte et al.](http://dl.acm.org/citation.cfm?id=1806657).
+CETS is the extension that adds protection against temporal errors.